 Other immunizations the CDC recommends for older adults include:

-- The two-dose pneumococcal vaccine for people ages 65 and older to help prevent pneumonia
+The two-dose pneumococcal vaccine is recommended for people ages 65 and older to help prevent pneumonia.
+It’s also recommended for people even younger than 65 with chronic medical conditions such as diabetes or kidney disease.

 8. Get to Know Your Doctor